alialsawad/DSA_2_Submission/README.md

 print(collatz(592))
 ```

----

-## 5. Needleman-Wunsch Algorithm
+## **5. Needleman-Wunsch Algorithm**

 Solve the following string alignment problem using Needleman-Wunsch (no coding).
 You need to use the optimal alignment algorithm with the strings TACATACA and GATTAGC.
+Please provide the alignment matrix, the trace-back and the string alignment.

 **Note**: Remember that the penalty for both a substitution and a gap is -1.
 A match score is +1, but it needs to come from the diagonal.

-Please provide the alignment matrix, the trace-back and the string alignment.

-Alignment matrix:
+### Alignment matrix with traceback

 ![q5_alignment_matrix](./q5_alignment_matrix.png)

+**Note**: The traceback is the path from the bottom right corner to the top left corner of the alignment matrix.

-String alignment:
+### String alignment

 - TACATACA
 - GA-TTAGC

+The global alignment score is 2.